Ainzu-kun/cihuy_express/README.md

 ## 🤝 Contributing

-This project adopts the Cihuy Express [Code of Conduct][].
+This project adopts the Cihuy Express [Code of Conduct][CODE_OF_CONDACT].
 Want to contribute?
 Feel free to fork this repo and create a pull request, or open an issue if you find a bug or new idea.

 ## 📃 License